Biden meets with Democratic governors as White House works to shore up support

 Beshear, Pritzker and Whitmer — all governors who have been floated to replace the president if he were to step down as the presumptive Democratic nominee — co-headlined a fundraiser in Los Angeles for Mr. Biden last Thursday evening.
 The event was a multi-million dollar affair that put potential future presidential aspirants in a room full of donors who could bankroll their future campaigns.

-On "Face the Nation" Sunday, Maryland Gov. Wes Moore, who was also attending Wednesday's meeting, was emphatic about his continued support for the president, insisting that "Joe Biden is our nominee.
+On "Face the Nation" Sunday, Moore was emphatic about his continued support for the president, insisting that "Joe Biden is our nominee.
 Joe Biden is our leader."

 Hunter Woodall contributed to this report.